No, apple cores and seeds are not safe for dogs. While dogs can eat just about anything you feed them, they shouldn’t eat apple cores and seeds.

 How Many Apples Can A Dog Eat?

 Most dogs will eat a few apples (1-5 apples) daily.
+They make a great treat for your dog.

 Effects Of Cyanide Poisoning In Dogs